Rudiio/light-git-commit/README.md

 }
 ```

 - You can also show or hide the emojis in the commits.
+It is activated by default.

 ```json
 {